Sequel Bits: ‘The Expendables 2,’ ‘Mad Max: Fury Road,’ Possible ‘Dredd’ Sequels, and ‘The Bourne Legacy’

 Let’s see how the first film does, but if Karl Urban‘s Dredd makes people happy, the independently-produced adaptation could lead to more travels to Mega-City One.

 Mad Max: Fury Road is now shooting in Africa, and many photos are showing up of the vehicles that are being used in the film.
 Rosie Huntington-Whiteley has also posted a couple pics of some of her and some of the cast, via Twitter and Instagram (1, 2).
-Check them all out below.

 Finally, here are three new TV spots for The Bourne Legacy.
 The film opens on August 10, with Jeremy Renner, Rachel Weisz, Edward Norton, Albert Finney, Joan Allen, Scott Glenn, Stacy Keach, and Oscar Isaac appearing.
 The MovieBox points to this three-in-one embed.